kunstmuseumdenhaag/catch/README.md

 this project.

 ##Documentation##
-You can read more about this project on our [wiki](https://github.com/gemeentemuseum/catch/wiki).
+You can read more about the technical aspects on our [wiki](https://github.com/gemeentemuseum/catch/wiki).
+Or background information about this project on our [project page](http://gemeentemuseum.github.com/catch/).